impress-org/givewp-addon-boilerplate/README.md

 # Give - Addon Boilerplate
 A demo plugin to serve as a boilerplate for developers to understand how to extend the Give Donation plugin for WordPress

 ## Installation
-1. `bash build.sh`
+1. `php build.php`
 2. `composer install`
 3. `npm install`